1. We have audited the accompanying standalone financial statements of

 given to us, the terms and conditions of the guarantees given by the

-institutions, are not, prima facie, prejudicial to the interest of the
+facie, prejudicial to the interests of the Company.

-given to us, the term loans availed by the Company were, prima facie,
+given to us, the term loans have been applied by the Company during the

-applied for the purpose for which they were obtained.
+year for the purposes for which they were obtained.

 information and explanations given to us, and considering the size and

-on or by the Company has been noticed or reported
+on the Company or no fraud by the Company has been noticed or reported

 Chartered Accountants Chartered Accountants